avivharuzi/imdb-api/README.md

-# imdb-api
+# IMDB API

-search for movies and series you like
+Search for movies and series you like.